cpske/ISP/git/branch-and-merge.md

 ## Tracking Branches

 A **tracking branch** is a local branch with a corresponding remote branch.
-It tracks (follows) changes to the remote branch (use `fetch` or `pull` to copy), and can push changes to the remote branch.
+Use use `fetch` or `pull` to update your local copy, and `push` to update the remote branch, to keep them in sync.

 When you clone a remote repository, your local "master" branch is set to track "origin/master", meaning "master" on the remote repo named "origin".
 Other branches are **not cloned** by default.

 * Create a local "tracking branch" for some branch that already exists on a remote repository:
    ```